tylernguyen/x1c6-hackintosh/docs/Patches.md

 ![OpenCore SSDT patching notice](https://raw.githubusercontent.com/tylernguyen/x1c6-hackintosh/master/docs/assets/img/OpenCore%20SSDT%20patching%20notice.png)

-## Some Thinkpad machines are `LPC` and some are`LPCB`.
+## Some Thinkpad machines are `LPC` and some are `LPCB`.
 Please examine your own DSDT and modify patches as needed.

+!!! note
+    Network and Display patches are on a case-by-case basis and may differ for everyone.

 ### Non-native WiFi and Bluetooth

-`/patches/Network Patches/ DW1560.plist` for DW1560 model cards.
+- `/patches/Network Patches/ DW1560.plist` for DW1560 model cards.
-`/patches/Network Patches/ DW1820A.plist` for WD1820A model cards.
+- `/patches/Network Patches/ DW1820A.plist` for WD1820A model cards.
-`/patches/Network Patches/ Intel.plist` for Intel branded cards.
+- `/patches/Network Patches/ Intel.plist` for Intel branded cards.

 \*Notice that these patches require additional kexts to be installed.
 See them in `Kernel/Add/`